13LA7E/Apex-VPN/SECURITY.md

 ### 1. Encryption Tunnel
 Think of it like a **secret tunnel** for your internet:
 - All your data is scrambled (encrypted) before leaving your device
-- Only the VPN server in India can unscramble it
+- Only the VPN exit node server can unscramble it
 - Nobody in between can see what you're doing

 ### 2. Location Masking
-The VPN makes you appear to be in India:
+The VPN makes you appear to be in your chosen exit location:
-- Websites see an Indian IP address, not your real one
+- Websites see your exit node IP address, not your real one
-- You can access Indian content from anywhere
+- You can access geo-restricted content from anywhere
 - Your real location stays hidden

 ### 3. Ad and Tracker Blocking